-of HE POETICAL WORKS OF JOHN EDMUND READE.
-With large Additions and Re-HE visions.
+HE POETICAL WORKS OF JOHN EDMUND READE.
+With large Additions and Re-THE visions.
 In 4 vols. fcap.
 8vo, 20s.

-CONTENTS;
+CONTENTS:

 Italy in Four Parts.
-Life's Episode.

 Vision of the Ancient Kings.
-Cain the Wanderer.

 Youth, and How It Passed.
-The Deluge.

 Memnon.
-Man in Paradise-

 Catiline.

+Life's Episode.
+Cain the Wanderer.
+The Deluge.
+Man in Paradise.
 Revelations of Life.

-Lyrical Poama
+Lyrical Poems.